jigneshk5/Firebase-IoT-Dashboards/nodejs-app/README.md

 - npm install
 3. Run the Server
 - Use following command in root :- node sqlserver/index.js
-						OR
-- Use following command in root :- node mongoserver/index.js

 - The App will be running on "http://localhost:2000/".
-7. Check the Api documentation on "http://localhost:2000/api-docs/"